 Spay and Neuter Clinic of Alamance County1919 S. Church Street, Burlington, NC (336) 570-6767

 The Spay and Neuter Clinic of Alamance County is committed to reducing the number of unwanted animals that come to the animal shelter each year.
-The clinic provides low-cost spay and neuter surgery for dogs and cats, and is open Tuesdays, Wednesdays and Thursdays.
-Fees are as follows:
+The clinic provides low-cost spay and neuter surgery for dogs and cats.

 Contrary to popular belief, spaying or neutering your pet will not lead to a fat, lazy pet.
 Only overfeeding and lack of exercise will do that.
 Removing the sex hormones will not cause your dog to lose its protective instinct, either.
 Animals that have been altered exhibit fewer problems with aggression, spraying and marking territory, roaming and fighting.
 Spayed female cats and dogs do not suffer from uterine disease and have a markedly reduced incidence of breast cancer.
 Neutered males eliminate testicular cancer and reduce the incidence of prostate cancer.
 Spaying/neutering will give you a much happier and healthier companion that will not be able to reproduce and add to the existing overpopulation problem.
 This benefits you, your pet and our community.